These Pool Test Kits Make Water Testing (Almost) Fun

 This list is not exhaustive, but these are the most common factors checked with pool test kits:

-• Chlorine levels should range between 1 and 3 parts per million (ppm) to ensure that the water is safe and won’t cause eye or skin irritation.
+• Chlorine levels should range between 1 and 3 parts per million (ppm) to ensure that the water has enough chlorine to prevent algae and bacteria but is not over chlorinated, which can cause eye or skin irritation.

 • Bromine levels have a slightly larger range than chlorine, with an ideal pool water solution containing between 2 ppm and 6 ppm.

-• Total alkalinity measures the carbonate and bicarbonate levels in the water.
+• Total alkalinity measures the levels of carbonate and bicarbonate in the water.
 It should remain between 80 ppm and 120 ppm for the pool water to be considered safe.

-• The calcium hardness is another common test and needs to range between 180 and 220 ppm.
+• The calcium hardness is another common test and should range between 200 and 400 ppm (or sometimes higher).

 • Cyanuric acid is also known as the stabilizer because it’s used to help prevent chlorine from breaking down under direct sunlight.
-The stabilizer should stay between 30 ppm and 50 ppm to have a balanced pool.
+The stabilizer should stay between 30 ppm and 50 ppm for the pool to be balanced.

 Accuracy